They burned straight through my skin to my very core. One gaze was all it took for me to hate you…if you were a man.

 And then I remembered the bird.

 That painted bunting was BEAUTIFUL!
 My eye was instantly drawn to his beauty, and I was so thankful that he let me look at him.
 I could have watched him for hours but in his fear, he flew away.
 I was not being malicious or perverted in wanting to look at that bird; I was just admiring its beauty.
 Could that be what most men were doing when they looked at me?
 I will not deny that there ARE perverted men out there who look upon women with ill intentions, and those men are NOT off the hook.
 In a perfect world, everyone would respect everyone, but in this broken world you must find a way to command respect.
 It was challenging for me to practice but following friend’s advice, I looked my next gawker straight in the eye and forced myself to smile at him.
 Instantly, his eyes softened, and a friendly smile replaced his lustful gaze.
 I did not expect that!
-The experience gave me such a sense of control over my surroundings that I practiced on the next man…and the next…and the next.
+The experience gave me such a sense of control over my surroundings that I was determined to practice on the next man…and the next…and the next.
 Before I knew it, I was walking through the waiting areas, smiling at whoever looked at me.
 Receiving attention as a compliment instead of an insult not only opened me up to men, it opened me up to women.
 I was free to be myself in public and would smile and wave to the people I knew, unafraid that doing so would draw attention to myself.
 Over time, this freedom led to confidence which spilled over into so many different areas of my life.
 I complimented more, I struck up conversations more, I met more people.
 And the more I carried myself in confidence, the more that looks of admiration and respect replaced gazes of lust.

 Take My Picture